Why 2020 Could Change Influencer Marketing Forever

 This is especially true for brands, big and small, that are figuring out what their next moves are.
 These brands – and the people that run them – are asking themselves questions like:

 - What’s the right thing to do?

-- What do I need to adapt in my business to survive?
+- Do I need to completely adapt my business to survive?